10XGenomics/HumanColonCancer_VisiumHD/README.md

 Outputs:

-- `Nuclei_Barcode_Map.csv` csv file with the Nuclei and barcode relationship for the full section
+- `Nuclei_Barcode_Map.csv` csv file with the nuclei and barcode relationship for the full section.
-- `labels_FullSection.pckl` Labels of the identified nuclei for the full section
+- `labels_FullSection.pckl` Labels of the identified nuclei for the full section.
 - `polys_FullSection.pckl` Coordinates of the identified polygons for the full section.
 - `img_rois_Stardist_Subset.zip` if coordinates are given, segmented nuclei for the selected region.
 Can be visualized with [QuPath](https://qupath.github.io/)<sup>4</sup>
 - `img_Stardist.tif` if coordinates are given, tif file with the selected zoom in region.
-Can be visualized with [QuPath](https://qupath.github.io/)<sup>4</sup>
+Can be visualized with [QuPath](https://qupath.github.io/)<sup>4</sup>.

 ### environment_nucleisegmentation.yml <a name="ymlfile"></a>